ralna/GALAHAD/doc/Python/bqp.rst

           holds the values of the upper bounds $x_l$ on the variables.
-          The upper bound on any component of $x$ that is unbounded from above should be set no smaller than ``options.infinity``.
+          The upper bound on any component of $x$ that is unbounded from above should be set no smaller than ``options.infinity``. x : ndarray(n)
+          holds the initial estimate of the minimizer $x$, if known.
+          This is not crucial, and if no suitable value is known, then any value, such as $x=0$, suffices and will be adjusted accordingly. z : ndarray(n)
+          holds the initial estimate of the dual variables $z$ associated with the simple bound constraints, if known.
+          This is not crucial, and if no suitable value is known, then any value, such as $z=0$, suffices and will be adjusted accordingly.

       **Returns:**